mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 to electionIds from a different protocol.

-Because protocol version changes require replica set reconfiguration, clients use the tuple (setVersion, electionId) to detect stale primaries.
+Because protocol version changes require replica set reconfiguration, clients use the tuple (electionId, setVersion) to detect stale primaries.
+The tuple order comparison MUST be checked in the order of electionId followed by setVersion since that order of comparison is guaranteed monotonicity.

-The client remembers the greatest setVersion and electionId reported by a primary, and distrusts primaries from older setVersions or from the same setVersion but with lesser electionIds.
+The client remembers the greatest electionId and setVersion reported by a primary, and distrusts primaries from older setVersions or from the same setVersion but with lesser electionIds.

+- It compares electionIds as 12-byte sequence i.e. memory comparison.
-It compares setVersions as integer values.
+- It compares setVersions as integer values.
-It compares electionIds as 12-byte big-endian integers.

 This prevents the client from oscillating between the old and new primary during a split-brain period, and helps provide read-your-writes consistency with write concern "majority"